danielbodnar/awesome-stars/README.md

 - [jjuliano/aifiles](https://github.com/jjuliano/aifiles) - A CLI that organize and manage your files using AI
 - [ollama-ui/ollama-ui](https://github.com/ollama-ui/ollama-ui) - Simple HTML UI for Ollama
 - [PrithivirajDamodaran/Alt-ZSC](https://github.com/PrithivirajDamodaran/Alt-ZSC) - Alternate Implementation for Zero Shot Text Classification: Instead of reframing NLI/XNLI, this reframes the text backbone of CLIP models to do ZSC.
 Hence, can be lightweight + supports more languages
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one AI application, tool suite, and API for RAG & Agents for Docker & Desktop.
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one AI app for any LLM with full RAG and AI Agent capabilites.
 - [techspecs/zinc](https://github.com/techspecs/zinc) - Zinc Search engine.
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
 - [WebKit/standards-positions](https://github.com/WebKit/standards-positions) - WebKit's positions on emerging web specifications
 - [luin/readability](https://github.com/luin/readability) - 📚 Turn any web page into a clean view